SPinti-Software/rfcs/0000-template.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another CC+ programmer.
-That generally means:
+Explain the proposal as if it was already included in the language, or in the kernel, and you was teaching it to another CC+ programmer or Cpcdos OS2.2 contributor.
+This usually means :

 - Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
+- Explaining the functionality largely through examples.
-- Explaining how CC+ programmers should *think* about the feature, and how it should impact the way they use Rust.
-It should explain the impact as concretely as possible.
+- Explaining how CC+ programmers should *think* about the feature and how it should impact on the way they use it.
+The impact should be explained in as concrete a way as possible.
+- Explaining how the feature of the language or the kernel fits into use and the relationship between its different parts.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
+- If applicable, provide examples of error messages, depreciation warnings or migration advice.
-- If applicable, describe the differences between teaching this to existing CC+ programmers and new Rust programmers.
+- If applicable, describe the differences between teaching this functionality to existing CC+ programmers and to new CC+ programmers.
+To clarify: You need to **explain** how developers feel about this feature depending on their experience about the project.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation